Workforce, training and education

 A comprehensive induction is organised twice a year (close to the start date in General Practice).
 It is essential for trainees to have undergone this induction before they are able to book shifts.
 It is also important to understand that several trainees will be wishing to undertake shifts around the same time so booking well ahead is strongly recommended.
 Trainees are NOT able to undertake out of hours shifts whilst working in hospital posts.

-In addition the Half Day Release Programme takes place within term-time only (30 weeks per yearwith breaks for Easter, Summer and Christmas) teaching programme running on Tuesday afternoons· This is a great opportunity for all of the trainees across the three years of training to come together to share experience and learn together.
+In addition the Half Day Release Programme takes place within term-time only running on Tuesday afternoons (30 weeks per year with breaks for Easter, Summer and Christmas)· This is a great opportunity for all of the trainees across the three years of training to come together to share experience and learn together.
 We offer a variety of sessions aimed at covering the breadth of the GP curriculum often including guest speakers, sessions focusing on communication skills and sessions designed to prepare trainees for their examinations.

-Focused exam preparation with funded access to the Fourteen Fish AKT package for all trainees, locally arranged AKT preparation courses and focused small group CSA preparation led by experienced trainers and visiting by CSA examiners.
+Focused exam preparation with funded access to the Fourteen Fish AKT package for all trainees, locally arranged AKT preparation courses and focused small group SCA preparation led by experienced trainers and visiting by SCA examiners.

 We invite some great internal and external speakers to teach the sessions.